 Unfortunately, pedestrians are at a disadvantage when it comes to personal safety on the streets of Houston.
 Motorists frequently fail to see pedestrians on or alongside busy roads, and it only takes a second for a serious accident to occur.
 Sadly, most pedestrian accidents are preventable.
 Statistics show that almost half of all pedestrian accidents involve a drunk or otherwise intoxicated driver.
 Nearly 20 percent of pedestrians injured in drunk driving accidents are under the age of 12.

-Pedestrian accidents are most likely to occur when:
+Pedestrian accidents, also known as auto pedestrian accidents, are most likely to occur when:

-- Carless drivers ignore the presence of pedestrians in pedestrian-friendly areas such as parking lots or school zones;
+- Careless drivers ignore the presence of pedestrians in pedestrian-friendly areas such as parking lots or school zones;

 - Pedestrians cross the street without the aid of a signal or crosswalk;

 - Motorists fail to turn on their headlights at night; and

 - Drivers fail to yield the right-of-way at intersections.

 Pedestrian accidents result in various types of injuries.
 It can range from minor to life-altering.
 It may lead to needing extra care of time off due to its severity.
 Here are the common injuries found in pedestrian accidents:

 - Spinal cord injuries